+Plum pudding is a traditional dessert in some countries typically served during the holiday season.
+It is made from dried fruit, spices, and suet and is sometimes steamed or boiled, then served with a hard sauce.
+The origin of this dish and the specific reason for its association with February 12th is unclear.
 Plum Pudding is a traditional English dessert usually served at Christmas and New Year’s.
 There are no plums in plum pudding.
-When the recipe was written in the 17th century all dried fruit was referred to as plums.
+When the recipe was written in the 17th century, all dried fruit was considered plums.

-If you’re an American the term pudding may be a bit confusing.
-In England all desserts are referred to as pudding.
-In America a pudding is a flavored creamy dessert that is milk based.
+If you’re an American, the term pudding may be confusing.
+In England, all desserts are referred to as pudding.
+In America, a pudding is a creamy-flavored dessert that is milk based.

-A Plum Pudding is more like a cake and closely resembles a fruit cake.
+A Plum Pudding resembles a cake and resembles a fruit cake.
 It contains nutmeg, cinnamon, raisins, nuts, dates and other ingredients.
 A full recipe will appear below.

 A plum pudding is not baked.
 It is either boiled or steamed.
 The cooking process can take up to eight hours or longer.
-Part of the tradition of making a plum pudding is that every member of the household takes a turn at stirring the mixture.
+Part of the tradition of making a plum pudding is that every household member takes a turn at stirring the mixture.
 This is a way to bring luck in the coming New Year.

 The reason Plum Pudding Day is celebrated on February 12th is unknown.
 I would suggest this.
-Since Plum Pudding Day is two days before Valentine’s Day maybe it could be observed by inviting all your single friends to come and stir the pudding.
-Maybe this will bring them luck on the holiday for lovers.
+Since Plum Pudding Day is two days before Valentine’s Day, it could be observed by inviting all your single friends to come and stir the pudding.
+Maybe this will bring them luck on holiday for lovers.